Iowa State University

 Reporting

-A copy of the form and supporting documentation pertaining to the incident are to be kept confidentially in the sponsoring department for future reference.
 This documentation will assist the university in taking appropriate steps or corrective measures to eliminate hazards that may be connected with university activities.

-In addition to completing the Student Accident Report Form, incidents that involve hospitalization or death of a student must be reported by the department or event representative to Risk Management within 8 hours.
 Incidents occurring after regular business hours must be reported to the Department of Public Safety.
 Additional assistance is also available from the Dean of Students Office.

 Emergency Medical Assistance